 Pea tendrils - sunflower shoots - radish (spicy) -

-We have grown crops in the past, with much growing success.
-We shut down this summer because of a few extenuating circumstances, but are currently beginning planting work on our fall garden.
-We are in the process of establishing a CSA for interested parties in my neighborhood.
+We have grown crops in the past, with much success.
+We shut down this summer because of a few extenuating circumstances, but rebuilt the garden for a bountiful fall/winter garden for interested parties in my neighborhood.

-Here in Texas, it is my belief you can grow a TON of food in the winter months.
-Last winter we grew seven varieties of salad mix and greens (butter crunch lettuce, mesculun mix, spinach, swiss chard, collard greens, and kale) and sold them to a restaurant and several families on a weekly basis.
+Here in Texas, it is my observation that you can grow a TON of food in the winter months.
+Last winter we grew seven varieties of salad mix and greens (butter crunch lettuce, mesclun mix, spinach, swiss chard, collard greens, and kale) and sold them to a restaurant and several families on a weekly basis.
 Our production shifted this summer, and we left our plot fallow.
-But now we're offering the same mix of winter vegetables for our CSA.
+Unfortunately, the bitter cold snap right before Christmas of 2022 wiped out my garden.
+Nothing available until the spring of 2023.
+Drats.